CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     exit-address-family
     ...

-## <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-MAC-mobility" class="confluence-anchor-link"></span><span>Extended Mobility</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-MAC-mobility" class="confluence-anchor-link"></span><span>Extended Mobility</span>

-Cumulus Linux support for host and virtual machine mobility in an EVPN deployment handles scenarios where the IP to MAC binding for a host or virtual machine changes across the move.
+Cumulus Linux support for host and virtual machine mobility in an EVPN deployment has been enhanced to handle scenarios where the IP to MAC binding for a host or virtual machine changes across the move.
 This is referred to as *extended mobility*.
-In addition to the simple mobility scenario where a host or virtual machine with a binding of `IP1`, `MAC1` moves from one rack to another, Cumulus Linux supports additional scenarios where a host or virtual machine with a binding of `IP1`, `MAC1` moves and takes on a new binding of `IP2`, `MAC1` or `IP1`, `MAC2`.
+The simple mobility scenario where a host or virtual machine with a binding of `IP1`, `MAC1` moves from one rack to another has been supported in previous releases of Cumulus Linux.
+The EVPN enhancements support additional scenarios where a host or virtual machine with a binding of `IP1`, `MAC1` moves and takes on a new binding of `IP2`, `MAC1` or `IP1`, `MAC2`.
 The EVPN protocol mechanism to handle extended mobility continues to use the MAC mobility extended community and is the same as the standard mobility procedures.
 Extended mobility defines how the sequence number in this attribute is